 At 10 a.m.
 March 25, 46 Alabama counties were placed under a severe weather state of emergency.
 The Calhoun County coroner confirmed four died in an afternoon tornado in Ohatchee and a fifth in Wellington.
-A National Weather Service survey has confirmed 11 tornadoes passed through the state, including one 80.38-mile track from Hale to Shelby counties.
+A National Weather Service survey confirmed 11 tornadoes passed through the state, including one 80.38-mile track from Hale to Shelby counties.
 That particular tornado had the seventh longest single tornado track ever in the state of Alabama.

-The state of emergency includes: Autauga, Bibb, Blount, Calhoun, Cherokee, Chilton, Choctaw, Clarke, Clay, Cleburne, Colbert, Coosa, Cullman, Dallas, DeKalb, Elmore, Etowah, Fayette, Franklin, Greene, Hale, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Limestone, Lowndes, Madison, Marengo, Marion, Marshall, Morgan, Perry, Pickens, Randolph, Shelby, St. Clair, Sumter, Talladega, Tallapoosa, Tuscaloosa, Walker, Washington, Wilcox and Winston counties.
+The state of emergency included: Autauga, Bibb, Blount, Calhoun, Cherokee, Chilton, Choctaw, Clarke, Clay, Cleburne, Colbert, Coosa, Cullman, Dallas, DeKalb, Elmore, Etowah, Fayette, Franklin, Greene, Hale, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Limestone, Lowndes, Madison, Marengo, Marion, Marshall, Morgan, Perry, Pickens, Randolph, Shelby, St. Clair, Sumter, Talladega, Tallapoosa, Tuscaloosa, Walker, Washington, Wilcox and Winston counties.